 The Chicken Bouillabaisse recipe (Bouillabaisse de Poulet) is an American variation of the traditional French Bouillabaisse.
 A rich and savory stew with a blend of vegetables and seasoning that will have you making this comfort food dish over and over again.

-This is a quick and easy version of Chicken Bouillabaisse, served with a simple garlicky mayonnaise on the side or a dollop of Rouille.
-I use a Garlic Spread Dip from Trader Joe's to keep it easy.
+This is a quick and easy Chicken Bouillabaisse, served with a simple garlicky mayonnaise on the side or a dollop of Rouille.
+I use a Garlic Spread Dip from Trader Joe’s to keep it easy.

 Main Ingredients Notes

 The full list of ingredients, detailed instructions, and the recipe notes for this quick and easy chicken bouillabaisse are included in the recipe card at the bottom of the post.

 - Chicken thighs are very flavorful, or you can use different pieces of chicken like a chicken breast or a combination.